California goes from worst to first in virus infections

 Only weeks ago, counties struggled to get doses.
 The state limited eligibility for the precious vaccine, and stories abounded of cheaters jumping the line to get a shot.

-The Vaccine Spotter website that helps book appointments showed a map Thursday with state awash in green dots, indicating available appointments.
+The Vaccine Spotter website that helps book appointments showed a state map Thursday awash in green dots, indicating available appointments.
 Many were available the same day, and some sites were allowing people to show up without appointments.

 Los Angeles County opened up sites in Palmdale and Lancaster to walk-ups.
 The largest mass vaccination clinic in Napa County saw demand drop from a flood to a trickle just days after California last week expanded vaccine eligibility to everyone 16 and older.
 It’s also allowing walk-ins.

-“We definitely have the capacity, the will and the volunteers and the commitment from everyone doing this work in Napa County,” county spokeswoman Janet Upton said.
+“We definitely have the capacity,” county spokeswoman Janet Upton said.
 “But now what we’re lacking is, seemingly, public interest.”

 California has about 40 million residents, and a little more than half the 32 million eligible for vaccines have gotten at least one shot.

-A combination of vaccine hesitancy based on reports of rare complications along with misinformation and conspiracy theories and a sense among some that the danger has waned has led to complacency for some.
+A combination of concern over reports of rare complications along with misinformation and conspiracy theories and a sense among some that the danger has waned has led to vaccine hesitancy.

 Los Angeles County Public Health Director Barbara Ferrer tried to persuade more people to set aside worries about the vaccine, noting that the chance of a serious side effect is the same as dying in a 200-mile road trip that most people would not hesitate to take.